Pork Ragu Recipe

 You can use dried herbs too, use one scant teaspoon of dried sage and thyme and ½ teaspoon of dried rosemary.

-I tried the recipe with a 12 pack of Richmond Thick sausages, squeezing the meat out of casing and the dish tasted wonderful.
+I tried the recipe with a 12 pack of Richmond Thick sausages, squeezing the meat out of the casing and the dish tasted wonderful.
 A top tip for student cooking.

 Serve with your favourite grated cheese, we grated Parmesan over our dish.